whwlstn/Machine-Learning-Research-Website/README.md

 There are 4 sections.

-1. Personal Notes - I put all my notes of pseudocedes and designs for my projects.
+1. Personal Notes - I put all my notes of pseudocodes and designs for my projects.
 2. Useful Resources - I put all the resources that I studied during the projects.
 3. Key Concepts - I put key concepts of Machine Learning, Deep Learning, Natural Language Processing(NLP), and Neural Networks.
 4. Contact Me